danielearwicker/danielearwicker.github.io/pages/MobX - Like React, but for Data.md

 ## Derived data and partial updating

 The `render` function of a React component is a pure function that returns a tree of lightweight objects describing the desired UI.
 How pure is it? *Very*, even though it doesn't look that way at first because it has no formal parameters.
 There are strict rules about what data it can depend on: props and state.
-React manages these two things, and from the `render` function's perspective they are treated like they are the immutable parameters parameters to a pure function.
+React manages these two things, and from the `render` function's perspective they are treated like they are the immutable parameters to a pure function.
 React re-renders automatically if these parameters change.
 If `render` depended on anything else that might change, the system breaks down.

 Even so, there is a method called `forceUpdate` available on any component, which means that it is possible to extend the scope of `render`, causing a render whenever necessary.
 This means we can broaden our definition of "state" to include anything that is able to trigger a re-render of any component that depends on it.
 We call such things *observables*.